mincequi/cornrow/README.md

 # Cornrow
+*the most sophisticated bluetooth audio receiver for linux*

 Cornrow is a bluetooth audio daemon designed for embedded devices or low-powered boards like the Raspberry Pi.
 It accepts bluetooth audio sources and transforms your computer into a bluetooth speaker.

-Currently, it is compatible with Ubuntu 18.04 Bionic and Debian Stretch (and later) and offers full integration into Debian based environments.
+It is made for Debian based environments and compatible with Ubuntu 18.04 Bionic and Debian Stretch (and later).
 This means that this service runs as a dedicated user and can be cleanly installed and removed using Debian package management.

 All this is in an early stage.
 However, i am willing to provide an easy out-of-the-box solution for anyone.
 So, your experience with this little daemon is very appreciated.
 Please leave your comments and issues using it.
 Thanks a lot.